 Over the last decade, assets under management of institutional investors - a general concept that includes insurance firms, pension fund schemes and other investment management firms - grew at a significant growth pace.
-In nominal terms, assets under management almost doubled between 1995 and 2004, thus reaching 90.1% growth in a sample of eight major jurisdictions (in terms of assets, see Appendix B Chart 1 and Table 1).
+In nominal terms, assets under management almost doubled between 1995 and 2004, thus reaching 90.1% growth in a sample of eight major countries (in terms of assets, see Table 1 and Chart 1).